Posted on October 17, 2016 by

-When you think about adoption, often international adoption or a newborn baby come to mind.
-At Lutheran Family Service, we’re involved with a third type of adoption.
+When you think about adoption, often international adoption or domestic infant adoption come to mind.
+At Lutheran Family Service, we’re involved with a third type of adoption as well.
 Embryo Adoption (embryo rescue) is the process of adopting frozen embryos that were created through In Vitro Fertilization by couples experiencing difficulty with conception.
-These embryos are created in a petri dish.
-Some will be implanted in the mother’s womb.
-But, other embryos will be frozen and sometimes a family decides they have completed building their family and there are still some remaining embryos left in frozen storage for an indefinite amount of time.
-These embryos are often available for adoption!
-Embryos are LIFE WITH POTENTIAL – not potential life!
+In Vitro Fertilization is the process in which a woman’s egg is fertilized outside of her body.

 These little girl and boy embryos are created in a petri dish; conception has occurred.
 These itty bitty boys and girls are known and loved by God.
 Jesus died for these little ones just like He died for you and I.